-A few weeks ago, Berty and I experienced a once in a lifetime event in the middle of the Oregon desert: the Great American Total Eclipse.
+A few weeks ago, Berty and I experienced a once in a lifetime event in the middle of the Eastern Oregon desert: the Great American Total Eclipse.
 It’s a rare occurrence where the sun completely covers the moon, essentially giving you two minutes of night in the middle of the day.

 During this weekend, we worked with Elysian Brewing in partnership with Atlas Obscura to celebrate the Total Eclipse in Eastern Oregon.
 This event was filled with scientists from all over the globe.
 We knew we had to take part in this once in a lifetime experience, so after some emails back and forth, we were on the road!